Oklahoma State Highway 74

-State Highway 74, usually abbreviated as SH-74 or OK-74 (or simply Highway 74) is the numbering of two different highways maintained by the U.S. state of Oklahoma.
+State Highway 74, usually abbreviated as SH-74 or OK-74 (or simply Highway 74), is the numbering of two different highways maintained by the U.S. state of Oklahoma.
 These highways were once a single major north–south route, connecting Oklahoma City to more rural parts of the state.
 The original road stretched from SH-7 near Tatums to SH-11 west of Deer Creek.

 Due to encroaching Interstate highways—especially Interstate 35 (I-35)—the middle section of the route through Norman, Moore, and Oklahoma City was decommissioned in 1979 for reasons of redundancy.
 However, some maps show SH-74 as running concurrently with I-35, I-240, and I-44, thus linking the two sections.

 The north section of the route is 91+1/2 mi in length, while the southern section is 52+1/2 mi long.
 This leads to a total length of 144 mi.

 Route descriptions

 Southern section

 From the southern terminus at SH-7, the southern section of SH-74 goes due north to Elmore City, where it intersects with SH-29.
 After a couple of turns in the Elmore City area, the highway continues due north to Maysville and SH-19.
 Still continuing northward, the highway meets the southern terminus of SH-24, and continues into Purcell.

 In Purcell, SH-74 overlaps U.S. Highway 77 (US-77) and SH-39.
 It finally splits off and begins heading west.
 From here, the highway becomes more hilly and curvy as it heads toward Washington.
 The road never actually enters Washington, passing just 1 mi north of it.
 However, Washington is accessible via SH-24, which has its northern terminus at SH-74 as well.
 (Both termini of SH-24 are at SH-74.)

 The highway then returns to a due north course after its intersection with SH-24.
 It goes through the town of Goldsby and then ends at I-35.
+In the future, it will continue as Interstate 335 (I-335).